-See cyclone database products for key to colours in the cyclone life-cycle phases.
+See cyclone database products for a key to colours used (for spots) in the cyclone life-cycle phases.

-The above guidelines hold for most cyclones, but very small cyclones pose extra difficulties.
+The guidelines in Section 1.1.6 hold for most cyclones, but very small cyclones pose extra difficulties.
 They may be beyond the capabilities of the IFS horizontal resolution, particularly for the ENS.
-A windstorm that hit Brittany during March 17 (that was incorrectly labelled "Zeus") was one such example.
+A windstorm that hit Brittany during March 2017 (that was incorrectly labelled "Zeus" in web links) was one such example.
 For this case there were systematic resolution-related differences in intensity between ENS and HRES.
 HRES developed a more intense windstorm, and was more accurate.
 There have been other cases too.
 And even very small cyclones can have a sting jet associated.
 Accordingly forecasters need to treat ENS output with particular care when there is potential for very small cyclones to develop - say with lateral dimensions of order 200km or less.